A copy of the bust of Charlotte Cushman by Emma Stebbins, which was a longtime feature of the collection of the Cushman Club in Philadelphia.

 "In a way the small boy was right, for the formal opening of the Cushman Club not inaptly might have been called a wedding of the Church and the Stage.
 Under the auspices of the Philadelphia Chapter of the Actors' Church Alliance the doors of the new club house was thrown open, and church folk and chorus girls met on the common ground of friendship."

-In the new home-away-from-home for female theatricals, there were "sleeping accommodations for about twenty, a large reception room and parlor, a library and a sewing room.
+In the new home-away-from-home for female theatricals, said the article, "there are "sleeping accommodations for about twenty, a large reception room and parlor, a library and a sewing room.
 In a pantry back of the sewing room there a number of chafing dishes, and the late luncheon, so popular with the fair members of the profession, will be made possible in the new home where any young woman boarder may cook what she chooses, after her day's work is done."

-The reception, said the paper, lasted from 3 to 5 pm.
+The reception, continued the Inquirer, lasted from 3 to 5 pm.
 "Tea was poured in the pretty dining room of the clubhouse and a brilliant musical program helped to make the occasion enjoyable."

 In the 1960s, Spahr and Westcott were also both instrumental in moving the club from its location on Locust Street to the new clubhouse on 239 Camac Street.